rlwhall/CLASSIC_DRI_Tutorial/README.md

 See [CODE_OF_CONDUCT.md](https://github.com/angular/code-of-conduct/blob/main/CODE_OF_CONDUCT.md).

 ## Contributors
+For details on how to contribute to this project, see the [CONTRIBUTING.md](https://github.com/angular/code-of-conduct/blob/main/LICENSE.md) file.

+Thanks go to our contributors ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->